104 weekend days + 12 public holidays = 116 days of no work each year.

 Photo by Henry Brydon

-1. Leverage your Public Holiday and Weekends
+1. Leverage Public Holidays and Weekends

-During public holidays, hoards of other informed people (like yourself) will also be escaping the city, so play it smart and avoid peak hour traffic if you’re road tripping or even flying somewhere.
+During public holidays, hoards of other informed people (like yourself) will also be escaping the city, so play it smart and avoid peak-hour traffic if you’re road-tripping or even flying somewhere.
 Perhaps negotiate leaving the office a couple of hours early by being first in best dressed for the few days leading up to the trip?
 Flights and accommodation (including campsites) get booked early so plan ahead to avoid disappointment.

 2. Five to Nine Adventures